pyodide/pyodide-blog/content/posts/python-turtle-in-the-browser-with-pyodide.md

 The ink buffer presents a challenge: when clearing a single turtle's drawings (via `t.clear()`), we must preserve other turtles' drawings.

-We maintain a **draw history**—a per-turtle record of all primitives (lines, arcs, dots, fills, text) rendered to the ink buffer.
+We maintain a **draw history**, a per-turtle record of all primitives (lines, arcs, dots, fills, text) rendered to the ink buffer.
 On `CLEAR`:

 1. Delete the target turtle's history
 2. Clear the ink buffer entirely